Pareder/webrtc/speech/speech.md

 ## WebRTC
-Web Real-Time Communications – WebRTC in short – is an HTML5 specification that allows you to communicate in real-time directly between browsers without any third-party plugins.
+Web Real-Time Communications – WebRTC in short – is a free, open-source project providing web browsers and mobile applications with real-time communication (RTC) via simple application programming interfaces (APIs), that allows you to communicate in real-time directly between browsers without any third-party plugins.
 WebRTC can be used for multiple tasks (even file sharing) but real-time peer-to-peer audio and video communication is obviously the primary feature and we will focus on those in this article.

 What WebRTC does is to allow access to devices – you can use a microphone, a camera and share your screen with help from WebRTC and do all of that in real-time!
 So, in the simplest way: